ho1112/style-sentry/style-sentry-vscode/README.md

 Style Sentry's behavior is entirely controlled by the `.stylesentryrc.js` file in your project root.
 Refer to the [Style Sentry CLI documentation](https://github.com/ho1112/style-sentry.git#configuration) for detailed information on how to configure rules.

+You can also find the Style Sentry CLI package on [npm](https://www.npmjs.com/package/style-sentry).

 ## Installation

 1. Open VS Code.